Suburban and Country

 We restored the existing home and took care that the new addition respected the existing architecture while increasing the indoor-outdoor connection via improved flow and large windows.

-The house sits behind a meandering driveway in the Lanes, creating a sense of seclusion and strong connection to nature.
-The landscape team, Sterling Tree & Lawn Service, created an incredible outdoor environment.
-Our collaboration with them allowed the property to become an oasis surrounded by mature trees and beautifully maintained yard.
+The landscape team created an incredible outdoor environment.
+Our collaboration with them allowed the property to become an oasis surrounded by mature trees and a beautifully maintained yard.
 From nearly every living space, glimpses of the outdoors create a sense of connection to nature.

 The original kitchen was small, tucked away, and not well suited for large gatherings.
 As the family grew and welcomed grandchildren, that limitation became a friction point.
 A larger kitchen was necessary to accommodate their daily life and holiday celebrations.